eawww/TungstenCarbide/game/rules/04-Combat.md

 ### Deciding Turn Order

 1. The player who entered the contested space (agressor) must declare whether they intend to engage in combat.
 If they do, they take the attacking role first in the turn order.
 Players may verbally negotiate before the agressor declares their decision.
 2. The player who was just minding their own business (nonbelligerent) then declares whether they intend to engage in combat.
 This decision is not necessarily bound by any promises made during the negotiation phase during the previous step.
-If the nonbelligerent chooses to engage, they take the attacking tole first in the turn order.
+If the nonbelligerent chooses to engage, they take the attacking role first in the turn order.

 ## Combat turn